 Instead of buying books, get students to learn from e-books.
 Make your classes equipped with laptops or computers to ensure a paper-free environment.

 You can also find many volunteers for arts and crafts to teach the students some great DIY projects.
 These can help at home and reduce industrial buying and build a sense of creativity and learning by employing easy-to-find resources at home.

 There’s so much you can do using everyday objects like paper, cans, wire, etc. Check out Pinterest, and you’ll be amazed at the ideas.

 Other Ideas to Teach a Sustainable Future

-Apart from these four domains, you can still do a lot to invoke thinking and interest among the students.
+Apart from these, you can still do a lot to invoke thinking and interest among the students.
 Such as the following:

-- Organize seminars and training by inviting renowned environmentalists to school (locally or even consider world thought leaders you may be surprised how passionate people are about the environment).
+- Organize seminars and training by inviting renowned environmentalists to school.
+They can be local, or world thought leaders.

 - Make up green societies or panels amongst student bodies.

-- Check out UNs Sustainable Development Goals and make them part of the school curriculum.
+- Check out the UN’s Sustainable Development Goals and make them part of the school curriculum.